Skip to main content

 Weekly Columns and Op-Eds

 Today, the Middle East is a dangerous place where America's enemies seem to be expanding their reach as America's allies watch anxiously.
-From the growth of the Islamic State of Iraq and Syria (ISIS) and the persecution of minority Christians, to a Shia rebellion in Yemen that recently toppled a government assisting the U.S.
+From the growth of the Islamic State of Iraq and Syria (ISIS) and the persecution of minority Christians, to a Shia rebellion in Yemen that recently toppled a government assisting the U.S. with counterterror efforts, the region is aflame with strife and uncertainty.
+Yet it is within this context that President Obama is seeking a comprehensive nuclear agreement with Iran.

 The Pacific Northwest is true timber country, blessed with an abundance of forests that provide rich natural resources and recreation in Central Washington.
 The health and management of public forests like Okanogan and Gifford-Pinchot National Forests are closely tied to job growth and economic opportunity for neighboring rural communities.
+Too often, however, local communities feel left out when federal decisions are made regarding public land.
+In Congress, I am committed to addressing that imbalance.